Interbasin Transfer (IBT)

 .

--This certificate was expected to last until 2030 but growth is outpacing predictions.
+This certificate was expected to last until 2030 but growth is outpacing predictions.
+Leading to them petitioning for an increase

 Catawba Riverkeeper would like to publicly thank the following partners for their involvement with this plan: NC Land and Water Fund, Foothills Conservancy of North Carolina, Lake James Environmental Association, Western Piedmont Council of Governments, A Clean Wilson Creek, Friends of the Valdese Rec, Duke Energy, the Catawba Wateree Water Management Group, and Waterkeeper Alliance.